Get 80% off your plan for your first 3 months*

 Economic nexus in New Jersey

 Economic nexus means you have a tax obligation in New Jersey based on your sales activity, even without a physical presence in the state.
-You trigger economic nexus if you meet either of these thresholds during the current or prior calendar year:
+You trigger economic nexus if you exceed $100,000 in gross revenue from sales to New Jersey customers, or if you complete 200 or more separate transactions to New Jersey customers during the current or prior calendar year.

 Once you cross either threshold, you must register, collect, and remit New Jersey sales tax.
 Because the state uses a uniform 6.625% rate, you don't need to worry about varying local rates.